ttoss/ttoss/packages/lambda-postgres-query/README.md

 # @ttoss/lambda-postgres-query

-This package create an AWS Lambda function that can query a RDS Postgres database inside a private subnet of a VPC.
+This package creates an AWS Lambda function that can query an RDS Postgres database inside a private subnet of a VPC.

 The goal of this package is to provide a way to query a Postgres database from a Lambda function without exposing the database to the internet.
 If your project needs to query a Postgres database and access to the internet, you can follow two approaches: